 Yes.
-Every effort will be made to schedule a make-up when a class has been cancelled due to inclement weather, instructor illness or any other college emergency.
+Every effort will be made to schedule a make-up when a class has been canceled due to inclement weather, instructor illness or any other college emergency.
 Your instructor will be notified if/when a make-up class is scheduled, and he/she will then notify the students at their next class.
 If the make-up class is imminent, the W&CD Office staff will notify the students by phone and/or email.

 Can I attend another class as a make-up if I miss my regular class?

 No. You may only attend a class to which you are registered for.